miikkaak/citybike-demo-api/README.md

 Local PostgreSQL database is used by default.
 You can specify the database in .env file.

 To build the database, put the .csv-files in their corresponding folders inside /src/data/\*\*, have your database credentials specified and post _{APP_URL}/build_.
 Returns _true_ on build start.
 Server console will output the progress.
+Running migrations is not necessary because entities are synced in development mode, but you can also run the migrations with "npm run migration:run".

 Note!
 I'll provide a ready-built database as an alternative, because the database build process is quite slow